Header

 Procedure for Setting Up a Cotutelle

-If you are interested in a cotutelle at the Faculty of Arts and Social Sciences of the University of Zurich, please follow these steps:
+If you are interested in a Cotutelle at the Faculty of Arts and Social Sciences of the University of Zurich, please follow the steps below:

 1. Application to the Graduate School